svmiller/svmiller.github.io/_posts/2025-01-24-create-your-panel-or-state-year-data.md

 This part is simple, certainly for bite-sized "populations" like this.
 There is an added wrinkle when there is a temporal component to the population.
 The "population" is observed over some repeated interval of time.
 For a lot of international relations applications, this is yearly.
 There is a Sweden in 2020 and a Sweden in 2021.
 There is an India-Pakistan dyad in 1970 and an India-Pakistan dyad in 1971.
 Perhaps the most abstract sense, the "population" is unchanged but the underlying data aren't unchanged.
 Our unit of analysis from this population has changed from "thing" (i.e. states) to "thing-time" (e.g. state-year, state-quarter).

 We need to be super mindful about what that means for the data we're ultimately going to have.
 It seems daunting, but it really isn't.
-You just have to know what you're doing and take control over your data-generating process that comes from this.
+You just have to know what you're doing and take control of your data-generating process.

 ## What's My Population? {#mine}